Weezer: Make Believe (2003–2006)

 Before working on new material, Cuomo discovered vipassana meditation which became a large influence to his songwriting.
 He decided to take a more personal approach to his writing once again.
 One song during this process, "The Other Way", was written for Cuomo's ex-girlfriend Jennifer Chiba after her then-boyfriend, singer-songwriter Elliott Smith, presumably died by suicide.
-Cuomo said, "I wanted to console her, but I was confused and skeptical about my own motives for wanting to do so, so I wrote that song about that."
+Cuomo said, "I wanted to console her, but I was confused and skeptical about my own motives for wanting to do so, so I wrote that song about that".
 Before recording material for their fourth album, Bell and Wilson worked on their own projects.
 Bell's Space Twins released The End of Imagining which Rolling Stone critic, John D. Lueressen named the 7th best album of 2003.
 Meanwhile, Wilson's the Special Goodness released Land Air Sea.

 From December 2003 to the fall of 2004, Weezer recorded a large amount of material intended for a new album to be released in the spring of 2005 with producer Rick Rubin.
-The band's early recording efforts became available to the public through the band's website.
-The demos were a big hit, but none of the songs recorded at this time were included on the finished album.
-That album, titled Make Believe, was released on May 10, 2005.
+The band's fifth studio album, titled Make Believe, was released on May 10, 2005.
 The album debuted at No. 2 on the Billboard 200.
 Despite commercial success, Make Believe got a mixed reception from critics, receiving an average score of 52 on the review collator Metacritic.
 Although some reviews, such as AMG's, compared it favorably to Pinkerton, others, among them Pitchfork, panned the album as predictable and lyrically poor.